Hannah Arendt: Family

-This time was a particularly favorable period for the Jewish community in Königsberg, an important center of the Haskalah (enlightenment).
+This time was a particularly favorable period for the Jewish community in Königsberg, an important center of the Haskalah (Jewish Enlightenment).
 Arendt's family was thoroughly assimilated ("Germanized") and she later remembered: "With us from Germany, the word 'assimilation' received a 'deep' philosophical meaning.
 You can hardly realize how serious we were about it."
 Despite these conditions, the Jewish population lacked full citizenship rights, and although antisemitism was not overt, it was not absent.
 Arendt came to define her Jewish identity negatively after encountering overt antisemitism as an adult.
-She came to greatly identify with Rahel Varnhagen (1771–1833), the Prussian socialite who desperately wanted to assimilate into German culture, only to be rejected because she was born Jewish.
+She came to greatly identify with Rahel Varnhagen, the Prussian socialite who desperately wanted to assimilate into German culture, only to be rejected because she was born Jewish.
 Arendt later said of Varnhagen that she was "my very closest woman friend, unfortunately dead a hundred years now."

-In the last two years of the First World War, Hannah's mother organized social democratic discussion groups and became a follower of Rosa Luxemburg (1871–1919) as socialist uprisings broke out across Germany.
+In the last two years of the First World War, Hannah's mother organized social democratic discussion groups and became a follower of Rosa Luxemburg as socialist uprisings broke out across Germany.
 Luxemburg's writings would later influence Hannah's political thinking.
-In 1920, Martha Cohn married Martin Beerwald (1869–1941), an ironmonger and widower of four years, and they moved to his home, two blocks away, at Busoldstrasse 6, providing Hannah with improved social and financial security.
-Hannah was 14 at the time and acquired two older stepsisters, Clara (1901–1932) and Eva (1902–1988).
+In 1920, Martha Cohn married Martin Beerwald, an ironmonger and widower of four years, and they moved to his home, two blocks away, at Busoldstrasse 6, providing Hannah with improved social and financial security.
+Hannah was 14 at the time and acquired two older stepsisters, Clara and Eva.